nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 .. figure:: img/network_0009.jpg
    :alt: Accessing and extracting data from an online storage using cached credentials
    :align: center

-   :caption: Accessing and extracting data from an online storage using cached credentials
+    Accessing and extracting data from an online storage using cached credentials

 Disable the Network Card
 -------------------------